 - Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
-From the list of available wireless networks, select the network you want to connect to can click Connect.
+From the list of available wireless networks, select the network you want to connect to and click Connect.
 If the network is using WEP, the screen (as shown to the right) will appear. - 2.
-Enter the WEP key exactly as it is on your wireless router or access point.
+Enter the WEP key exactly as it is on your wireless router or access point. - 3.
+Click the Show text in the password field box to see the WEP key.
+Unchecking it will hide the key. - 4.
+Click OK to connect to the network.
+Allow up to 30 seconds to connect.